2424-05-02

 3. Preventing churn pop-up examples

-A pop-up can be your last-ditch attempt to stop a customer from churning.
+A survey pop up on website can be your last-ditch attempt to stop a customer from churning.
 Deploy a targeted pop-up window when a customer chooses to unsubscribe, and you can:

 • Find out why they’re leaving